Finite Population Dynamics Resolve the Central Paradox of the Inspection Game: Introduction

 The remainder of this paper is structured as follows.
-We begin in Sec. \ref{sec:ig} by formally introducing the Inspection Game, defining its payoff matrices, and revisiting the classical Mixed-Strategy Nash Equilibrium (MSNE) analysis that yields the central paradox of deterrence.
+We begin in Sec. \ref{sec:ig} by formally introducing the Inspection Game, defining its payoff matrices, and revisiting the classical MSNE analysis that yields the central paradox of deterrence.
 Next, in Sec. \ref{sec:id}, we introduce the imitation dynamics, which serves as the stochastic algorithm for simulating the finite population version of the game.
-Crucially, Sec. \ref{sec:bd} lays out the explicit transition probabilities for the birth-death process, allowing us to derive the replicator equations in the deterministic limit for populations of different sizes.
-This derivation introduces the key coupling parameter that normalizes the timescale between the citizen and inspector populations.
+We then use the birth-death process framework in Sec. \ref{sec:bd} to justify and derive the replicator equations in the deterministic limit for populations of different sizes, a crucial step given the natural asymmetry between the inspector and citizen population sizes.
+The full expressions for the underlying transition probabilities are presented in Appendix \ref{appA}.
 Sec. \ref{sec:re} then analyzes the solutions of these replicator equations, focusing on a phase plane analysis to characterize the stable oscillations and their amplitude.
 In Sec. \ref{sec:fp}, we present the core results from the Monte Carlo simulations of the finite population imitation dynamics, where we demonstrate the resolution of the MSNE paradox and the emergence of the paradoxical fixation outcomes.
 Finally, Sec. \ref{sec:disc} provides a summary of our findings and concluding remarks.